Author: Amanda Lovelace

 As for the writing style, I felt that most of the content wasn’t so much poetry as much as simple and short sentences that are unnecessarily spaced out.
 To me, poetry is a literary art form that uses rhyming or aesthetics to convey a story or meaning.
 Maybe I’m a bit old-fashioned, but I didn’t get either from this collection.
 Placing each word on a different line in all lower case doesn’t do anything for the poem aesthetically, it just looks like a mess and is a waste of paper.
 I tried really hard to just accept the format, but I really didn’t like it.
 I’ve heard the argument that it falls under the category of minimalist poetry but it didn’t fit that style to me either.

 I was also surprised, and I don’t say this lightly because I don’t feel that I’m the type of person that is easily offended, that there were poems I found to be extremely problematic.
 There was one poem that talked about a victim of abuse at home later greeting an abusive relationship with a smile, and having been a victim of both I found the poem to be deeply unsettling.
 Near the end, there are several poems that encourage misandry, which is sexist and wrong and goes against what feminism stands for.
 For poems that are meant to be empowering and full of truth, I found several of them to be misguided at best and outright offensive at worst.

 It’s unfortunate, but this poetry collection just wasn’t for me and that’s just my preference.
-This doesn’t diminish the impact it might have for others that enjoy it and find some truth that speaks to them.
+This doesn’t diminish the impact it might have on other readers that enjoy it and find some truth that speaks to them.
 Personally, I feel like this wasn’t the best example of feminist poetry and there are far better collections out there.